shaikh-shahid/ethereum-wallet/README.md

-# Simple User Login and Signup System
+# Ethereum Wallet

-This is a simple and working user registration and authentication system built using Node, MongoDB and Redis.
+This is a simple and working user registration and authentication system built using Node, MongoDB and Redis to demonstrate ethereum wallet functionality.

-MongoDB acts as a primary data store and Redis is used as a external session store.
+MongoDB acts as a primary data store.

 ## Requirements